Modified coherence of quantum spins in a damped pure-dephasing model: Using inter-mode couplings to alter the environmental structure

 \subsubsection{Random coupling}

 We also assume the coupling is a perturbation to the bare mode coupling, specifically that the matrix $(\omega_0 {\bf 1}_N+\boldsymbol{\kappa}$) is positive.
-The Hamiltonian can be written in terms of normal modes as
+The bare mode Hamiltonian can be written in terms of normal modes as

 where $\{\lambda_i\}$ are the (increasing ordered) eigenvalues of the matrix, $\sqrt{(\omega {\bf 1}_N+\boldsymbol{\kappa})^2}$, and the eigenmodes $\hat{w}_j=\sum_{j,k}c_{j,k}\hat{v}_k$ are determined from the eigenvectors $\ket{\lambda_j}=\sum_k c_{j,k}\ket{k}$ of the matrix $\boldsymbol{\kappa}$.
 By the Frobenius-Perron theorem, there is a unique smallest eigenvalue $\lambda_1$ and the corresponding normal mode has strictly positive coefficients, $c_{1,j}> 0$.
 Furthermore, according to a theorem of F\"uredi and Komlos \cite{Furedi1981}, if the couplings are described by independent (not necessarily identically distributed) random variables, with a common bound and with common mean $\mathbb{E}[\kappa_{j,k}]=\mu<0$ and variance $\mathbb{E}[(\kappa_{j,k}-\mu)^2]=\sigma^2$, then the unique smallest eigenvalue satisfies